-Edward filled what I thought was missing in life but our physical time together was limited.
+Edward filled what I thought was the void in my life, but our physical time together was limited.
 With his internship and studies, he was more time stressed than me.
-I never his infatuation.
+I didn’t understand his infatuation.
 How could he be in love with me?
 I wasn’t his peer.
 He didn’t fit my Tropicana Village upbringing, dysfunctional family and swing shift world.

 I accepted a long-term relationship was impossible, kept him in the present tense and didn't dwell on the preordained end.
 Our relationship was a temporary veer into a cul-de-sac, the entry sign, “No Outlet”.
 Edward's life highway was his career and a future family, without me.

-A few women commented how lovely I looked.
-I knew they were fishing to know who this uneducated, Asian girl, wearing a wedding ring was and how she had enchanted Edward.
-I didn’t relax until we left.
+The men were worse.
+Their brazen introductions and chatter innuendos inferred I was Edward’s Asian whore.
+I didn’t relax until we left, feeling intellectually naked.
 Asked if I had a good time, I said it was lovely, which it was, but not for me.
-I never attended one of his formal functions again with excuses I couldn’t get away.
+I never attended one of his functions again with excuses I couldn’t get away.

-I always knew but didn’t believe he would leave me.
-In the spring of 1977 he left.
-As soon as his Stanford internship ended he accepted a hospital research assignment on the East Coast.
+I knew from the beginning, one day he would leave me.
+One day he did.I always knew, but didn’t believe, he would.
+In the spring of 1977, he left.
+As soon as his Stanford internship ended, he accepted a hospital research assignment on the East Coast.
 He said I could follow but it was just words, his way of saying goodbye, goodbye forever.
 He knew I wasn’t abandoning my family.
 It was time for him to start his, not an instant one with another's kids.

 There was a big going away party at Edward’s apartment.
 I didn’t attend.
 I didn’t want to see it stripped of the things remembered while others trampled our private place.
 Seeing it without the fish tank, water bed, with empty cupboards and refrigerator, cleaned but abandoned stove where I prepared meals would be too much.
 I didn’t know nor ask what happened to the fish tank.
 I was afraid he’d given it to a friend.

 I told him I’d never seen another in our sanctuary and didn’t want to see it filled with strangers.
-That is what I said but instead knew I would be socially ill at ease among his peers, knew I would break down and cry and attract questions.
+That is what I said but knew I ‘d be socially ill at ease among his peers, knew I would break down and cry and attract questions.
 I didn’t want to be stared at, the uneducated Asian woman he was oddly fixated about.
 He was relieved I opted out, a sign he was returning to his own.

-He carried only 2 bags.
+He carried only two bags.
 Everything else was packed and shipped, including his Porsche.
 We said little as I drove, parked the car and walked with him to the ticket counter.
 I carried one of his bags.
 He didn’t reach his free hand to hold mine.
 He checked his bags and we proceeded to the gate, holding hands but because I took his in mine.

 I had a jeweler make a gold necklace with a little guppy fish and gave it to him as we sat at the gate, an hour early, avoiding conversation.
 He surprised me and gave me a little gold frog.
 I held his hand.
-After a respectable moment he pulled his hand away and we sat with hands in our laps, nervously fondling our gifts in silence, waiting for the boarding calls.
+After a respectable moment, he pulled his hand away and we sat with hands in our laps, nervously fondling our gifts in silence, waiting for the boarding calls.
 There was nothing to say.
 It was over.
 I sensed a hint of relief in his demeanor.
-We faced opposite arms of a Y, each future move pulling us further away.
+We faced opposite arms of a Y, each future move pulling us apart.

 The rest of the passengers heeded the boarding row calls as we continued to sit silent, a nervous glance to one another punctuating the row calls.
 At the final call, it was time.
 We stood up, briefly kissed, our last physical touch.
 I looked up and wiped tears from my eyes.
 He looked down, picked up his carryon bag, went to the gate, gave the agent his ticket and turned back.to me.

-“Remember me, always.”
+“Remember me, Sweetie Pie.”

 I cried as I waited for the plane to back up.
 I cried as I saw it taxi on the runway.
 I cried as it zoomed to gain speed, arched up into the sky and disappeared.
 I cried on the drive home.

 He called when settled in.
 We kept a brief period of telephone communication.
 I told myself he was still time stressed in his new position to explain his curt and aloof conversations.
 No longer was he interested in my thoughts.
-It was not long before he met and married, an Asian woman, a Philippine nurse.
+It was not long before he met and married, an Asian woman, a Filipino nurse.
 He told me about meeting her but then called no more.